shah-zeb-naveed/data-structures-and-algorithms/README.md

 - Optimize along the way to minimize recursion by adding contraints and early stopping
 - Avoid jumping straight to DFS backtracking for finding solutions.
 Explore simpler approaches first.
 Remember, DFS/backtracking is bruteforce.
 - There are cases where we are trying to backtrack essentially from the last failure with the help of a for loop to explore other solutions.
 To catch a failed attempt and to continue exploring other options, catch the return False using an if condition and return True inside the if condition.
+  - don't go crazy on optimization using this though unless necessary to detect something
+- Based on use-case, can return a tuple of elements e.g. [bool, info1, info2, etc.]

 ### DFS Uses
 - DFS if answer lies quite far away or if backtracking is needed or if entire graph has to be traversed (doesn't matter in this case).